pottendo/c64-userport-driver/README.md

 ### Mandelbrot Zoomer

 To show the potential of a uController as CoProcessor *) a small UI for mandelbrot zoom is provided within the test-programs.
-Note: to activate it:
+To activate it:
 - switch the ESP into CoRoutine mode (via Web, or MQTT)
-- start testdriver UI, select '0' (show screen) and '6' to launch calculation
+- start testdriver UI, select '0' (show screen) and '6' to launch calculation, use Joystick in port 2 to select areas of interest.

 *) The *CoProcessor* is 2x240MHz @ 32bit incl.
 FPU.
 So one may challange, who's the 'Co' vs. the 1Mhz 6502! ;-)